Aerial photograph of Amman.

 The Downtown

-Downtown Amman is where the old city survives, the Roman amphitheater that still hosts performances, the souks where merchants sell what tourists want and locals need, the streets where Arabic script dominates and English retreats.
-The downtown that refugees from 1948 filled, the businesses they built, the Palestinian identity that became Jordanian - downtown is where Amman's working character persists.
+Step into downtown Amman and the old city survives.
+The Roman amphitheater still hosts performances.
+Merchants in the souks sell what tourists want and locals need.
+Arabic script dominates the street signs; English retreats.
+After 1948, refugees filled these blocks, built businesses, and wove Palestinian identity into Jordanian life.
+Downtown is where Amman's working character persists.

-The downtown is not the Amman of wealth, which has moved to western hills.
-The restaurants and cafes that serve traditional food, the shops that sell gold and spices, the human density that air-conditioned malls eliminate - downtown is Amman before oil money from the Gulf transformed the neighborhoods that could attract it.
+This is not the Amman of wealth -- that has migrated to the western hills.
+Here, restaurants and cafes serve traditional food.
+Shops sell gold and spices.
+Human density packs the streets in a way that air-conditioned malls eliminate entirely.
+Downtown is Amman before oil money from the Gulf transformed whichever neighborhoods could attract it.

 The Refugees

-Amman has absorbed refugees that other capitals couldn't handle - the Palestinians of 1948 and 1967, the Iraqis after 2003, the Syrians after 2011.
-The population that each crisis expanded, the neighborhoods that refugees built and transformed, the Jordan that grew to accommodate them - Amman is a refugee city in ways that reshape its identity.
+No other capital has absorbed refugees on Amman's scale.
+Palestinians arrived in 1948 and again in 1967.
+Iraqis followed after 2003.
+Syrians came after 2011.
+Each crisis expanded the population, and each wave of newcomers built and transformed entire neighborhoods.
+Jordan grew to accommodate them all, making Amman a refugee city in ways that reshape its very identity.

 The Modern West

-The west represents the inequality that Jordan displays - the wealth that coexists with the camps where refugees still live, the consumption that income from elsewhere enables.
-West Amman is not false, but it is not all that Amman is; the visitors who never leave it see Jordan incompletely.
+But the west also displays Jordan's inequality starkly.
+Wealth coexists with camps where refugees still live.
+Consumption runs on income flowing in from elsewhere.
+West Amman is not false, yet it is far from all that Amman is.
+Visitors who never leave these neighborhoods see Jordan incompletely.

 The Stability

-Amman's greatest asset is stability, the Hashemite monarchy that has navigated regional chaos keeping Jordan functional when neighbors collapsed.
-The refugees who came because Jordan was stable, the businesses that located because Jordan was predictable, the tourists who visit because Jordan is safe - stability is what Jordan sells and what Amman displays.
+Stability is Amman's greatest asset.
+The Hashemite monarchy has navigated regional chaos for decades, keeping Jordan functional while neighbors collapsed.
+Refugees came because Jordan was stable.
+Businesses located here because Jordan was predictable.
+Tourists visit because Jordan is safe.
+Stability is what Jordan sells, and Amman is where it goes on display.

 From the Air

-Amman (31.95N, 35.93E) spreads across hills in northwestern Jordan, 60km east of the Jordan River.
-Queen Alia International Airport (OJAI/AMM) is located 32km south with one runway 08L/26R (3,660m).
-A second parallel runway exists.
-The city's hilly terrain is visible with the Citadel on the highest point.
-The Roman amphitheater is identifiable downtown.
-Amman is built on limestone hills - the white stone is distinctive.
-Weather is Mediterranean - hot dry summers, cool wet winters.
-Occasional snow in winter.
-Dust storms possible from the east.
+Amman (31.95N, 35.93E) spreads across hills in northwestern Jordan, about 60km east of the Jordan River.
+Queen Alia International Airport (OJAI/AMM) sits 32km south of the city, with one runway 08L/26R measuring 3,660m and a second parallel runway alongside it.
+From above, the hilly terrain stands out clearly, and the Citadel crowns the highest point.
+Downtown, the Roman amphitheater is identifiable from altitude.
+Limestone gives the city its distinctive white stone appearance.
+Expect Mediterranean weather: hot dry summers and cool wet winters.
+Snow occasionally falls in winter, and dust storms can blow in from the east.